pygraphviz/pygraphviz/doc/Readme.txt

-Pygraphviz
+PyGraphviz
 ----------

-   Pygraphviz is a Python interface to the Graphviz graph layout and visualization package.
+   PyGraphviz is a Python interface to the Graphviz graph layout and visualization package.

-   With Pygraphviz you can create, edit, read, write, and draw graphs using Python to access the Graphviz graph data structure and layout algorithms.
+   With PyGraphviz you can create, edit, read, write, and draw graphs using Python to access the Graphviz graph data structure and layout algorithms.

-   Pygraphviz is distributed with a BSD license.
+   PyGraphviz is distributed with a BSD license.

 Quick Example
 -------------